-Again the wizards’ quests are very similar, but take place in another location.
+Again the wizards’ quest is very similar, but it takes place in another location.
 Kekropus’ Letter: Belos’ Whereabouts sends you to Gaint’s Minion Lugonnes in Ketra Orc Outpost.
 The subsequent quests require you to kill 100 of Ketra Backup Shooters and a 100 of Ketra Backup Wizards, then Ketra’s Commander Tayr and finally Ketra’s Chief Brakki.

 This time all classes share the same quest chain.
 It starts with Kekropus’ Letter: The Dragon’s Transition that sends you to Captain Jeronin in Giran and then to Namo in Dragon Valley.
 He’ll give you the next two quests.
 The first one is Odd Happenings at Dragon Valley, that requires you to hunt dragons, dragonbloods and cave servants.
 The second one – Uncovering the Conspiracy needs killing drakes, Bloody Grave Warriors, Dark Grave Warriors, Dark Grave Wizards, and Dark Grave Knights.
 This is the last one of Kekropus’ Letter quests.

 Later parts of the game

 If you already reached lvl 85, you should complete the quest called Seize the Destiny.
 It will let you advance your class once more through Awakening.
 After that it’s mostly exploring the endgame content.
 There's still plenty of progression ahead of you.
 Kill strongest Raid Bosses, get the most powerful gear you can (after S-Grade there are plenty of higher tiers: S80, R, R95, R99 and R110).